 Spending the Day in Downtown Lansing is Educational and Fun

-One brave morning I found that at the end of an advenure, any effort I make getting out has way more benefit and reward.
+One brave morning I found that at the end of an adventure, any effort I make getting out has way more benefit and reward than work.
 My sister and I packed up the kids, snacks, strollers, water and set out for our first exploration day – with kids.
 It was liberating to see that I could still be me and share my adventuring with my boys in a way that would cultivate conversations, learning opportunities, and adventurous fun.
-Now, one of our favorite places to explore is Downtown Lansing (Central, Reo Town, Old Town).
+Now, one of our favorite places to explore is Downtown Lansing (Central + Reo Town and Old Town.)

 If you’re looking to get out of the normal routine, try heading to Downtown Lansing.
-There’s a full day of fun things to do and then some because our city is growing fast – changing almost overnight.
+There’s a full day of fun things to do and then some because our city is growing fast in what seems like overnight.

 So, where do you want to start first?